utsecnet/PAW/xx - LAPS/README.md

 ## What is this?
 LAPS is an agent-based control designed to prevent Pass-the-hash attacks and other similar internal pivoting attacks.
-It does this by uniquely and automatically assigning a unique password to the local administrator account.
+It does this by automatically assigning a unique password to the local administrator account.
 The password policy is configured via the Group Policy MMC snap-in.
 The LAPS agent is installed via a scheduled task that calls a powershell script.
 Read access to the passwords are delegated via Active Directory ACLs, much like NTFS permissions on a file share.
 Passwords are accessed via one of three ways:

 1. From the LAPS UI (installed on PAWs)
 2. From AD (object properties > Attribute Editor > find the LAPS password in the list)